 ¨DEHP is present in plastic products such as wall coverings, tablecloths, floor tiles, furniture upholstery, shower curtains, garden hoses, swimming pool liners, rainwear, baby pants, dolls, some toys, shoes, automobile upholstery and tops, packaging film and sheets, sheathing for wire and cable, medical tubing, and …¨

 Source: Public Health Statement from the Agency for toxic substances and disease registry

 We want to make it easy for our buyers and sellers on the marketplace to be as transparent as possible.
-So we encourage you to ask questions publicly about the products, and use the forum threads for any wider discussion.
+So we encourage you to ask questions publicly about the products on the comments thread of the listings.

 You might also find that a toy material consists of a combination of materials, which is why it is perfectly correct to say silicone, but it may not be silicone alone.
 This, is why people bang on about it having to be 100% silicone, to know it’s tip-top, absolutely-only made of silicone – if that is what you’re after.

 But, whilst the world gets itself sorted out, this is all about minimising the risk.
 If you took no risks at all you would never leave your house, and it seems there are already so many risks right there in your house !
 So it´s about being wise, being informed, and getting the balance right.
 Do read up on Recycling sex toys in our blog article.